sassoftware/visual-analytics-sdk/documentation/docs/api/ReportHandle.md

 ### reloadReport(): void

-Reload the report.
-This updates all report content and data, resetting all filters and parameters back to default values.
+Reloads the report.
+This updates all report content and data, which resets all filters and parameters to their default values.